🚧 Gitlab and Github pages handling the same code 🤓

 Hello,

-Gonna tell you a small trick to have your static website hosted on github + gitlab, with the same source code.
+A small trick to have your static website hosted on github + gitlab, with the same source code.

 Why ?
 If one fall of course ! :D And also because it's fun, at least i think it's fun :)

-Gitlab - Master
+Gitlab - Master¶

 - create our static website repo